retooth2/xenharmlib/doc/posttonal.rst

 Xenharmlib provides both variants as part of the set class package:
-:func:`~xenharmlib.setc.nf_forte` for Forte's definition and :func:`~xenharmlib.setc.nf_rahn` for Rahns's definition respectively.
+:func:`~xenharmlib.setc.nf_forte` for Forte's definition and :func:`~xenharmlib.setc.nf_rahn` for Rahns's definition, respectively.

 While in textbooks the normal form is often given in a notation like "[013468T]" (with T representing 10), xenharmlib's normal form